 Imagine a group so afraid of the influence of the ancient Mother Goddess that they re-wrote the story and changed an incredibly auspicious and loving day into one intended to spread feelings of fear and insecurity.
 What kind of mind thought that was a better idea?

 Let's explore how Friday the 13 used to be celebrated before it was condemned as evil, and open up to having fun this Friday the 13!
-Share a free sample 2014 Day-By-Day Forecast.Look forward to 2014 with this forecast as your road map.
-Get a free one-week preview now!
+Share a free sample The Goddess Within.
+Express your potential and desires from a woman's point of view.
+Learn about your personal power and how to express it!

 In ancient Western cultures, Friday was celebrated as Goddess day, especially the Goddess of Love, fertility and sexuality.
 This sacred day combined with her sacred number 13, the number of Moon cycles in a lunar year, made this special Friday a day of luck, healing, love and sacred ecstasy.
 This is why the group may have feared the Goddess’s power.